DCC-EX/dcc-ex.github.io/docs/throttles/tech-reference.md

 ### Additional Details

 Refer to the
-`/reference/software/command-summary-consolidated`{.interpreted-text
-role="doc"} for detailed information on these commands.
+`/reference/software/command-summary-consolidated` for detailed information on these commands.

 #### Setting cab (loco) status